The homeless population faces unique and challenging medical issues which health care providers must be prepared to address.

-ICHA offers undergraduate medical students and clinical clerks the opportunity to develop their knowledge of homeless health and their clinical skills, and to learn about the agencies working with the homeless population in Toronto through the Health of the Homeless elective, a family medicine-based elective which takes place across multiple homeless service sites.
+ICHA offers medical students, clinical clerks, residents and fellows the opportunity to develop their knowledge of homeless health and their clinical skills, and to learn about the agencies working with the homeless population in Toronto through the Health of the Homeless elective, a family medicine and psychiatry-based elective which takes place across multiple homeless service sites.

 On ICHA’s research page, you will find an assortment of print and internet resources which will broaden your knowledge of the issues surrounding the health of the homeless.